Indulgence Spa Package

 The area is also renowned for its rich birdlife, especially around the numerous waterways - in fact, over 450 species have been documented.

 Possibly the most visited section of the Park is the scenic Chobe Riverfront area, which is also known as Serondela.
-River safari cruises offer visitors a unique safari experience, and are a great way to watch the wildlife.
+River safari cruises offer visitors a unique safari experience, and are a great way to watch the wildlife as the animals comes down to the river to drink - giving you a completely different viewing perspective and some great photo opportunities.

-The western corner of the Chobe National Park is known as the Savuti (also spelt Savute) area, which covers almost 5,000 square kilometres and is renowned as a prime game viewing area.
+The quieter south-western corner of the Chobe National Park is known as the Savuti Region (also spelt Savute), which covers almost 5,000 square kilometres and is renowned as a prime game viewing area.

 Another popular route is for visitors to combine a safari in Chobe with a stay at Victoria Falls.
-From Livingstone to Kasane is only about 90 minutes by road (excluding time spent at the border post).
+From the Falls to Kasane is only about 90 minutes (excluding time spent at the border post).
+Those visitors coming from the Livingstone/Zambia side of the Falls have the added excitement of a short trip across the mighty Zambezi River in a speed boat to cross from Zambia into Botswana.

-The Park, especially the Riverfront area, is also extremely popular with day visitors, who cross the border from Victoria Falls and visit the Park for just a short game drive and river safari trip.
+The Park, especially the Riverfront area, is also extremely popular with day visitors from the Falls, who visit the Park for just a short game drive and river safari trip and then head back to their Falls accommodation late afternoon.